-- The UT1 Nasmyth A focus is available for a Visitor Instrument during Period 113. - The focal plane coronagraphy (FPC) and long-slit spectroscopy (LSS) modes for ERIS will be offered in P113.
-New modes and functionalities were offered in Period 112.
+- The UT1 Nasmyth A focus is available for a Visitor Instrument during Period 112. - Several additional new modes and functionalities will be offered for ERIS in Period 112.
 The bright magnitude limit for NGS has been removed, and the faint magnitude limit for LGS tip-tilt stars has been relaxed from RP=17 to RP=18.
 Seeing-enhancer mode is offered for targets without suitable tip-tilt stars.
 Non-sidereal and differential tracking modes are also offered.
-For NIX, the three sparse aperture masks are now offered, as well as detector windowing with four preset subarrays sizes. - KMOS: The Calibration Plan has been updated and as of Period 112, the observatory only provides one telluric obtained in twilight at average airmass.
-Please check the KMOS News webpage and the KMOS User Manual for Period 113 for further details. - The ESPRESSO Laser Frequency Comb (LFC) has been fully operational since October 2022, and the LFC calibrations for different modes have been included in the daily calibration plan.
-However, a detailed analysis of the LFC data collected between October
+For NIX, the three sparse aperture masks are now offered, as well as detector windowing with four preset subarrays sizes. - KMOS: The Calibration Plan has been updated concerning telluric star observations with respect to Periods 110 and 111.
+Starting in Period 112, the observatory will only provide one telluric obtained in twilight at average airmass.
+Please check the KMOS News webpage and the KMOS User Manual for Period 112 for further details. - At ESPRESSO, the Laser Frequency Comb (LFC) is now fully operational and proposals requesting it for wavelength calibration will be accepted.
+User will still need to clearly

-- 2022 and May 2023, by the ESPRESSO IOT, has revealed a strong degradation in the LFC performance.
-A maintenance is scheduled for Oct/Nov.~2023 aimed at improving the LFC current performance. - With the availability of superior VLT capabilities, the IFU mode of X-SHOOTER has been decommissioned and is not available anymore since Period 111.
+- indicate the need for the LFC for their science.
+The instrument status is regularly updated in the ESPRESSO news webpage. - With the availability of superior VLT capabilities, the IFU mode of X-SHOOTER has been decommissioned and is not available anymore since Period 111.